bilke/Craft-Docs/source/templating/reference/tags.rst

         {% includeJs myJs %}

-    Add “``first``” after the JS if you want it to get included before other JS:
+    Add “``first``” after the JS if you want it to get included before other scripts:

     .. code-block:: html

-        {% includeCss myJs first %}
+        {% includeJs myJs first %}